forfudan/MojoMiji/src/miji/basic/types.md

 - 2025-06-21: Update to accommodate to the changes in Mojo v24.5.
 - 2025-06-22: Add a section about the literal types and type inference.
+- 2025-06-26: Move the sections of list and literals to standalone chapters.